benjaminy/TenaciousCalf/README.md

 principal reasons for this increasing interest are:

-* Mainstream applications are increasingly interactive compared to their forebears (network, UI, etc.).
-Interactive software has more complex dynamic internal relationships than procedural software, and persistent structures make it less likely that a change made in one corner of a large application will have unintended consequences somewhere else down the road.
+* Mainstream applications are increasingly interactive compared to their forebears (network communication, UI, physical controls etc.).
+  Interactivity is directly related to complex dynamic internal dependencies, and persistent structures make it less likely that a change made in one corner of a large application will have unintended consequences somewhere else down the road.
 * Parallel processors have gone mainstream.
 Persistent data structures make it easier to write parallel software without going insane in the pit of data races, deadlocks and atomicity violations.